bkleynhans/Landsat-Buoy-Calibration/UserManual.md

 ```

 ## GUI Interface
 When launching the program, it starts by testing that all required data sources are available, this process is done for both the terminal and GUI interfaces.
-Because the sources are required to download data required to perform the required processing, the program will not launch without them all being present.
+Because the sources are required to download data that is used to perform the required processing, the program will not launch without them all being present.

 <img src="manual_images/000_launch_test.png" alt="Source Test" /><br>